OpenSource-For-Freedom/super_mod_checker/README.md

 ## Important Notes

 - This tool only shows mods that are actually reported in Photon custom properties under key `mods`.
-- If a mod does not publish its value there, it cannot be listed.
+- If a mod does not publish its value there, it cannot be listed to which I could use mroe help here, adding more mod names to the 3 arrays in the core mod file.
 - Room data is aggregated by mod name and count, not by player identity.

 ## Troubleshooting